CartoDB/carto-vl/docs/guides/04-data-driven-visualizations-part-1.md

 #### Color most common categories

 Another useful function for coloring categorical data is `top`. `top` allows you to select a number of most commonly occuring categories in a dataset and assign them a color.
-Similar to the scenario above, any other category is assigned to the `others` bucket.
+Similar to the map above, remaining categories are assigned to the `others` bucket.

 The map below visually summarizes the top three most common weather conditions for rail accidents in the US between the years of 2010-2014 using the `top` function.
-The top three categories are matched to the listed colors (darkorange,darkviolet,darkturquoise) and all other weather conditions are colored `white` in the *others* bucket:
+The top three categories are matched to the listed colors (`darkorange`,`darkviolet`,`darkturquoise`) and all other weather conditions are colored `white` in the *others* bucket:

 ```CARTO_VL_Viz
 color: ramp(top($weather, 3), [darkorange,darkviolet,darkturquoise], white)